Here are some common and important questions about our Plant Medicine Retreats.

 I don’t speak Spanish, is that a problem?

 Of course not!
-Our fantastic facilitators are fluent in 6 Languages: English, Spanish, French, Swedish and Dutch.
+Our fantastic facilitators are fluent in 6 Languages: English, Spanish, French, and Dutch.

-Gumercindo does not speak English however both of our facilitators speak Spanish and will be available to translate anything if necessary.
+Our Shipibo Healers don’t speak English however our facilitators speak Spanish and will be translating.